 facade of the site (summer 2018)

-all pictures courtesy of Alexander Emelyanov
+of Alexander Emelyanov

 An industrial city, Samara is also a scientific, educational and cultural center with a number of drama theaters, a ballet theater, an opera house, a philharmonic and various museums and art galleries.